 Note: the use of “you” in the piece is directed at that younger me, and not the reader.
 I don’t purport to know what’s good for anybody else — only what’s worked for me.

 Bernard Hopkins — a great boxing champion and a personal inspiration— said in an interview a few years back:

 “If you don’t know your own value, somebody will tell you your value, and it’ll be less than you’re worth.”

 While serving an 18-year prison sentence, Hopkins learned how to box.
 He got out in five, and immediately defined his own value by straightening out and becoming a professional fighter.

 Like the warden who told Hopkins, “see you again when you wind up back in here,” too many others would consider an ex-con just a future-con-in-waiting.
 Or, at best, they’d sell him some ersatz American dream and hope he’d just disappear.

 But instead, Hopkins fought his way to fame, winning the middleweight title and holding it for a record-setting ten years.
 Much later, he became the oldest world champion in boxing history — at an unfathomable 49 years old.
 He also became a manager and mentor to many young fighters who struggled to define their own value.

-What I learned the past few years — and from Hopkins — is that the path laid out before me is not actually mine.
-It belongs to the people who came before me, a carbon copy of their path, a mere simulacrum of success.
-It was not created with me in mind.
+What I learned the past few years — and from Hopkins — is that the path that was laid out before me was not actually mine.
+It belonged to the people who came before me — a carbon copy of their path, a simulacrum of their success — but it was not exactly created with me in mind.

 As I wrote about in “Redefining Ambition,” managers and mentors and leaders will encourage you to follow their path.
 Managers make Senior Managers make Directors make Vice Presidents, who tell their followers: you could have my job someday.
 It’s not malice or selfishness, it’s just what they know.
 And after all, they’re successful, so what worked for them would work for you, right?